PrincetonUniversity/slurm_mnist/README.md

 Type `Ctrl+C` to exit the `watch` screen.
 Type `exit` to return to the head node.

-[View](https://researchcomputing.princeton.edu/node/7171) the GPU utilization dashboard for TigerGPU.
+To increase GPU utilization you may try increasing the batch size.
+See the bottom of the TigerGPU [utilization dashboard](https://researchcomputing.princeton.edu/node/7171) for more on this.

 TensorFlow will run all possible operations on the GPU by default.
 However, if you request more than one GPU in your Slurm script TensorFlow will only use one and ignore the others unless your actively make changes to your TensorFlow script.
 This is covered next.